 Mistake number Seven

-This is a silly mistake, it happens due to the confusion from the electrician side between the stud anchor bolt & unifix.
+This is a silly mistake.
+It happens due to confusion on the electrician’s side between the stud anchor bolt & unifix.

 But, when he needs to install a Stud Anchor Bolt with a size 16mm (M16), in this case, he needs to use a drill bit with a size 16mm.